kevin-t11/netflix-gpt/README.md

 - Made the UI look better
 - Created a configSlice and GPTSlice for language configuration and GPT search api
 - Impletented GTPSearch component
+- Implemented GTPSlice configuration and using the groq-ai api key to get the movie suggestion
+- Using a Groq-ai api key the movie suggestions will be shown and memoization implemented for the same api calls offen.

 # Features
 - Login / Sign Up